maudqueroue/sismow/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Simulated Survey Of Megafauna At Offshore Windfarms
+# Simulated Survey Of Megafauna At Offshore Windfarms :airplane::dolphin:

 <!-- badges: start -->